logicalcoder/rabo-statement-report/README.md

 Assignment for Rabobank

 ### Technology used
-For the back-end I used Node/Express and for the front-end I used ReactJS.
+For the back-end I used Node/Express and for the front-end I used ReactJS.<br>
 Server unit test written using Mocha and Chai.

 ### Prepare application